Structural study of TATB under detonation-induced shock conditions: Results

-In addition to TATB-based specimens a LLM-105-based PBX was also examined under the same conditions as with the TATB, under conventional detonation conditions.
+To compare with TATB-based specimens another relatively insensitive explosive, an LLM-105-based PBX was also examined under the same conventional detonation conditions.
 Integrated diffraction patterns of the LLM-105 PBX, at selected times after the conventional detonation front reaches the probing spot (t=0), are shown in Figure 5.
-Good agreement can be observed between the diffraction pattern (noted as pre-shock) of this PBX before the detonation front reaches the probing spot and the calculated pattern of LLM-105 \cite{Gilardi2001}.
-This implies that the grain size of LLM-105 in the PBX is comparable to the X-ray beamsize.
-In contrast to the case of the TATB PBX the 2D X-ray diffraction image, see inset of Fig.5, reveals the presence of spotty-like Debye rings of non-uniform intensity.
+Reasonable, agreement is observed between the diffraction pattern (noted as pre-shock) of this PBX before the detonation front reaches the probing spot and the calculated pattern of LLM-105 \cite{Gilardi2001}.
+In contrast to the case of the TATB PBX the 2D X-ray diffraction image, see inset of Fig. 5, reveals the presence of spotty-like Debye rings of non-uniform intensity.This implies that the grain size of LLM-105 in the PBX is comparable to the X-ray beamsize.

 In contrast to the case of the TATB-based specimens, no apparent shock/pressure induced shift of the corresponding Bragg peaks can be observed in the case of LLM-105.
-As it can be clearly seen in Fig. 5, at times later than t=25 ns the patterns are indicative of a superposition of the most intense Bragg peaks of LLM-105 (presumably as a residual from earlier times) and a broad feature that signals the lack of long-range order.
+As clearly seen in Fig. 5, at times later than t=25 ns the patterns are indicative of a superposition of the most intense Bragg peaks of LLM-105 (presumably as a residual from earlier times) and a broad feature that signals the lack of long-range order.